Free Download

 Events Viewer FAQ

-What is the Sherlock Universal Events Viewer?
+What is the Sherlock Forensics Universal Events Viewer?

-Sherlock Universal Events Viewer is a free Windows desktop tool that reads .evtx event log files and translates every event into a plain-English narrative.
+Sherlock Forensics Universal Events Viewer is a free Windows desktop tool that reads .evtx event log files and translates every event into a plain-English narrative.
 It provides 16 one-click triage buttons across logon activity, USB devices, Defender state, scheduled tasks and persistence mechanisms.
 The Forensic Edition at $97 USD adds export to PDF, CSV, JSON and Markdown.

 How do I check if my Windows computer has been hacked?

-Open Sherlock Universal Events Viewer and click the "Have I Been Hacked?" button.
+Open Sherlock Forensics Universal Events Viewer and click the "Have I Been Hacked?" button.
 The tool runs a five-phase incident triage across your Windows event logs and presents a plain-English summary of logon anomalies, audit log clearing, Defender disablement, suspicious services and persistence mechanisms.
 Free to use, no signup required.

 What does Event ID 4624 mean?

 Event ID 4624 is a Windows Security log entry that records a successful logon.
 It includes the logon type (interactive, network, remote desktop, service), the account name and the source IP address.
-Sherlock Universal Events Viewer translates 4624 events into plain-English sentences so you do not need to memorize the raw fields.
+Sherlock Forensics Universal Events Viewer translates 4624 events into plain-English sentences so you do not need to memorize the raw fields.

 Can I export Windows event logs to PDF?